nginxinc/kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 ---

-The Service Insight is available only for NGINX Plus.
-The Ingress Controller exposes an endpoint and provides host statistics for services exposed using the  VirtualServer (VS) and TransportServer (TS) resource objects.
+The Service Insight feature is available only for NGINX Plus.
+The NGINX Ingress Controller exposes an endpoint which provides host statistics for services exposed using the VirtualServer (VS) and TransportServer (TS) resources.
 It exposes data in JSON format and returns HTTP status codes.
 The response body holds information about the total, down and the unhealthy number of upstream pods associated with the configured hostname.